TSB Recommendation R07-04

 In response to TSB Recommendation R07-04, TC intends to table this recommendation for discussion and adoption at the upcoming CGSB Standards Committee CAN/CGSB 43.147.
 This Committee is responsible for drafting and approving Canadian tank car standards related to the “Construction, Modification, Qualification, Maintenance and Selection and Use of Goods by Rail”.
 These standards are referenced in the TDG Regulations as mandatory requirements.
 The next meeting of the Committee is expected to take place later this year.

-TSB assessment of Transport Canada's response to Recommendation R07-04 (June 2008)
+June 2008: TSB assessment of Transport Canada's response to Recommendation R07-04 (Satisfactory Intent)

 TC has acknowledged the deficiency and indicated that they are following up with tank car stakeholders North America wide.
 As it is too soon to evaluate the outcome of TC's and the efforts of the other stakeholders, the Board assesses the response to Board Recommendation R07-04 as having Satisfactory Intent.